 A member asking a question under Rule 10.2 may ask one supplementary question without notice of the member to whom the first question was asked.
-The supplementary question must arise directly out of the original question or the reply and be only for the purpose of elucidation.
+The supplementary question must arise directly out of the original question or the reply.